evhub/score-retrieval/README.md

 where `<alg_name>` is one of the following:

 - `measure_segmentation` to run our best system using measure segmentation,
-- `vgg_measure_segmentation` to run base vgg-gem with measure segmetnation, and
+- `vgg_measure_segmentation` to run base vgg-gem with measure segmentation, and
 - `tuned_measure_segmentation` to run measure segmentation utilizing a fine-tuned network.

 To run `tuned_measure_segmentation`, you will need to have previously [run fine-tuning on the training data](https://github.com/evhub/cnnimageretrieval-pytorch).